stephenajulu/julzinsight.co/content/about.md

     - name: twitter:card
       value: summary_large_image
     - name: twitter:title
-      value: About - Julz Insight - The Tech Visionaries | Tech Solutions with Web, AI, Digital Transformation & Cloud Expertise
+      value: About - Julz Insight - The Tech Visionaries | Tech Solutions with Software, Web, AI, Cloud, Design & Digital Transformation Expertise
     - name: twitter:description
-      value: Learn more about Julz Insight, our team, our processes, our solutions, our work, and more
+      value: Learn more about Julz Insight, our team, our processes, our solutions, our work, and more.
+We are a tech solutions firm & lab based in Nairobi, Kenya that has over a decade of experience with Software, Web, AI, Cloud, Design & Digital Transformation Expertise.
+We build impactful tech products and solutions that solve complex challenges.
+Pioneering innovation.
+Illuminating possibilities.
     - name: twitter:image
       value: images/about.jpg
       relativeUrl: true